mightymikem/lindbergh-loader/README.md

 If you'd like to support the development work of this emulator, see early development builds or get support from the authors please consider [becoming a patreon here](https://www.patreon.com/LindberghLoader).

 If you need any help please ask the community in the [arcade community discord](https://arcade.community).
+Please only submit issues if they are bugs with the software, ask in the arcade community discord if you're not sure if it's a bug or you're not setting something up properly!

 ## Building & Running